Horton Quarry: History

 Since the year 2000, the quarry has been worked by Hanson, who have permission to extract 40,000,000 tonne which will extend the life of the quarry until 2042, and see it extend to nearly 80 hectare in size.
 Hanson bought the quarry after previous owners Tarmac and Tilcon amalgamated, with competition rules demanding that they give up some of the assets.
 The company are permitted to quarry 600,000 tonne per year, though in the early 2010s, the amount quarried was 450,000 tonne per year.

+Transport

-The quarry lost its rail connection in February 1965, and the idea of reconnecting the quarry to the Settle-Carlisle railway line has been mooted over the years, as the current way of transporting the stone is by lorry through the village of Horton-in-Ribblesdale which has several listed buildings and bridges.
-Conditional approval was granted in 1996, but has not yielded a link to the railway.
-However, plans have been submitted to have a northward facing connection into the quarry from the line, which will necessitate the closure of the foot-crossing in the station.
+The quarry lost its rail connection in February 1965, and the idea of reconnecting the quarry to the Settle-Carlisle railway line was mooted over the years, to avoid lorries driving through the village of Horton-in-Ribblesdale which has several listed buildings and bridges.
+Conditional approval was granted in 1996, and plans were submitted to build a north-facing connection into the quarry from the line, which would necessitate the closure of the foot-crossing in the station.
+In April 2025 two loading sidings were built and connected to the Settle and Carlisle line.

 In 2021, 600 tonne of stone from the quarry was used to re-line the path up to the summit of Ingleborough.
 The path had become worn with use, and the company donated the stone.